How transformation happens in four years at Augustana

 On campus, you’ll spend a lot of time in the recently expanded Hanson Hall of Science, which has five labs dedicated specifically to undergraduate research — including the extensive Guehler biochemistry lab.

-• Augustana’s biochemistry major/minor is offered through the chemistry department, which is nationally accredited by the American Chemical Society.
+• Augustana’s biochemistry major is offered through the chemistry department, which is nationally accredited by the American Chemical Society.

 • Each year, Augustana biochemistry majors are among the select students taking part in the prestigious Summer Internship Research Program at the Texas Medical Center in Houston.